edibotopic/edibotopic-website/content/diary/_index.md

 To tie oneself to something, then stand apart from it, is a rich experience.
 One can preserve a deep appreciation without the devotional blindness.

----

-A given institution has a ubiquity of mundane problems.
-It would be better if they did not exist, but they are too numerous to parse and so boring that they don't draw or hold attention.

-I taught in a university program that prized positive employment statistics for its graduates.
-Understandably, our students wanted jobs and there were corporations ready to provide them.
-The problem was never that a company said "stop teaching that", "suppress criticism of this practice" or "promote our brand".
-I'm sure this kind of pure corruption happens elsewhere but I never saw it happen.

-Well-meaning professors would simply ask companies "what should our graduates know?".
-The response would be that a student should know such-and-such a machine, or this-and-that technique.
-Naturally, they did not identify traits associated with challenging orthodoxy, questioning norms or pioneering new ideas.
-They shouldn't have had to do that.

-The professors wanted to prepare students well for graduate positions.
-The students wanted to know what was needed to succeed in their jobs.
-The companies wanted solutions for today's problems.
-Pushing beyond this interlocking structure of expectations would cause anxiety.

-For me, learning to push buttons and fill containers was not an ideal use of a four-year university degree.
-These skills should be taught on-the-job or in shorter, less expensive programs.
-Our role as academics, I thought, was to expand the notion of what is possible, show how to develop a new idea and reveal how discovery happens.
-A university is a place where ideas can be explored without concern for business realities.
-With this philosophy, I had a lot of fun classes, and hopefully I blew a few minds, but there was always the pressure to show how the buttons get pushed and the containers get filled.

-Occasionally I would hear murmurs from people that some tool or concept that was being taught "was not used in industry".
-I would respond that — well — it should be, or maybe it is being applied in secret, or perhaps a student in the future will be the first to apply it successfully.

 ## Turning, Standing, Bagging, Drawing

 _October 10th_